CPB (NYSE) Share Price

 Campbell Soup Company seeks to participate actively in discussion of and debate on public policy issues that affect the Company, its employees, and its business operations.
 The Company also seeks to share its views on the implications of proposals relating to such issues with relevant policy makers at all levels of government.
-Campbell executives and employees are encouraged to work with the Company's Government Affairs Department, which coordinates the Campbell Public Policy Council, in the development of Campbell's positions on public policy matters.
-The positions that are adopted by the Company, and the reasons for its involvement in these issues, should be shared with Campbell's employees.
+Campbell executives and employees are encouraged to work with the Company's Government Affairs Department in the development of Campbell's positions on public policy matters.
+The positions that are adopted by the Company, and the reasons for its involvement in these issues should be shared with Campbell's employees.
+Campbell policies encourage its employees to be engaged in the political process, on a voluntary basis, whether through such avenues as Campbell’s political action committee (Campbell PAC) or of their own volition.

 No funds or assets of Campbell Soup Company may be used for political contributions outside of the United States.
 Within the United States, the Company makes a limited number of political contributions as part of its engagement in public policy matters.
-The Company does not support political candidates or parties other than through political contributions made by the Campbell Soup Company Political Action Committee ("Campbell PAC").
-All political contributions made by the Company must be authorized by the Vice President – Government Affairs, as part of the political programs approved by the Chief Executive Officer or the Senior Vice President – Chief Legal and Public Affairs Officer.
+The Company does not support Federal political candidates or parties other than through political contributions made by the Campbell Soup Company Political Action Committee ("Campbell PAC").
+All political contributions made by the Company must be authorized by the Vice President - Government Affairs, as part of the political programs approved by the Chief Executive Officer or the Senior Vice President and General Counsel.

 Where permitted by state law, Company funds may be used to participate in campaigns for the election of state officials and for state and local ballot measures that are likely to affect the Company or the quality of life in communities in which Campbell has business facilities or otherwise does business.
-In rare instances, the Company will consider contributions to state political organizations, state and local political action committees, and local candidates, subject to the approval of the Senior Vice President – Chief Legal and Public Affairs Officer.
+In rare instances, the Company will consider contributions to state political organizations, state and local political action committees, and local candidates, subject to the approval of the Senior Vice President and General Counsel.
 Contributions to state political organizations and candidates are publicly disclosed as prescribed by state law.

-On a limited basis, and with the approval of the Senior Vice President – Chief Legal and Public Affairs Officer, the Company may also make contributions to policy-based, nonpartisan organizations, state nonpartisan organizations, and trade association political committees and coalitions, to further its public policy and business interests.
-In-kind contributions of equipment or employee time are considered to be political contributions, and must be approved by the Senior Vice President – Chief Legal and Public Affairs Officer or the Vice President – Government Affairs.
+On a limited basis, and with the approval of the Senior Vice President and General Counsel, the Company may also make contributions to policy-based, nonpartisan organizations, state nonpartisan organizations, and trade association political committees and coalitions, to further its public policy and business interests.
+In-kind contributions of equipment or employee time are considered to be political contributions, and must be approved by the Senior Vice President and General Counsel or the Vice President - Government Affairs.
 Notwithstanding the decision that the U.S. Supreme Court issued in 2009 in Citizens United v.
 Federal Election Commission, the Company has no intention of engaging in electioneering communications, i.e., expending corporate funds specifically to advocate the election or defeat of political candidates.

 Campbell's Government Affairs Department manages all of the Company's political programs and contributions and works with Company employees in support of the Company's constructive involvement in political and public policy activities.
 The Company does not make financial contributions to "527" organizations that are not principal campaign committees or political parties.